 It’s hard to believe that this year began with an excellent title like Resident Evil 7 and to cap that off, we’ll be receiving not one but two DLC on December 12th.
 Not A Hero is the free DLC focusing on Chris Redfield and his hunt for Lucas Baker after the main story while End of Zoe is a paid DLC pack that sees Zoe meeting up with a stranger named Joe.
 It’s also the same day that Resident Evil 7: Gold Edition launches so you can experience all previously released DLC along with the new additions in one great package.

 After many, many moons, Capcom is finally fulfilling my wish of seeing Okami on PC.
 The fact that this is Okami HD, a remaster of the classic action adventure Zelda-like title, and it’s also coming to PS4 and Xbox One doesn’t hurt either.
-If you’ve never played Okami, it follows the tale of Amaterasu, the Japanese sun goddess who’s reincarnated as a wolf and must stop the eight headed demon Orochi from conquering the land.
+If you’ve never played Okami, it follows the tale of Amaterasu, who must stop the eight headed demon Orochi from conquering the land.
 More than just a higher resolution and widescreen support, Okami HD offers the chance to revisit one of the most underrated video games of the PS2 era.
 It releases on December 12th.

 Battlefield 1: Turning Tides